-- A number of market refinements have been identified as necessary to reduce barriers to increased trade.
-These include: - Removal of restriction on consumers to be supplied by more than one supplier (one Shipper) per exit (reduces ability to start supplying, and thus reduces incentive to trade); - Introduction of reasonable financial guarantee requirements for transportation capacity (currently 20% of value of gas); - Rationalisation of transportation tariffs on cross-border entry-exit points; - Rationalising cross-border nomination and allocation processes; - Appropriately reflecting Ukrainian public procurement requirements in any engagement of state-owned entities in gas buy/sell activities on an gas exchange
+- VAT charged on imports by non-Ukrainian entities which also limits ability to trade in Ukraine and use storage - Balancing regime in process of reform daily balancing due to be implemented in August 2018 although unclear if this deadline will be met.
+If implemented effectively, will provide a significant boost to the trading of gas on the spot market - A number of market refinements have been identified as necessary to reduce barriers to increased trade.
+These include: - Removal of restriction on consumers to be supplied by more than one supplier per exit (reduces ability to start supplying, and thus reduces incentive to trade) or per month (restricts consumer choice and competition); - Introduction of reasonable financial guarantee requirements for transportation capacity (currently 20% of value of gas); - Rationalisation and recalculation of transportation tariffs on cross-border entryexit points; - Rationalising cross-border nomination and allocation processes; - Appropriately reflecting Ukrainian public procurement requirements in any engagement of state-owned entities in gas buy/sell activities on an gas exchange

 Tariff structures are in place but their effective implementation is being held up by the challenge of transit gas uncertainty post-2019.
 Daily balancing viewed by market as key step in increasing volume of gas traded.